daklab/isoviz/README.md

 ## Installation

 Note, the package has thus far been tested under R version 4.3.0.
 Before installing, please start a new R session to clear any pre-loaded packages that may interfere.
+Please ensure that you also have GenomicFeatures and rtracklayer packages installed.

 You can install the development version of isoviz from [GitHub](https://github.com/) with: